Neo-NEC-Lab/ArchetypeShift/README.md

 - deriving and ranking archetype-associated genes
 - connecting archetype programs to pathway analyses and figure generation

-## Status

-This repository is under active development.
-The current codebase is functional for analysis workflows, but the repository is still organized primarily as sourced R scripts rather than a finalized installed package.

 ## Citation

 If you use ArchetypeShift in your manuscript, please cite: